- Publication 530 - Introductory Material

 See How To Get Tax Help , near the end of this publication, for information about getting publications and forms.

-To deduct expenses of owning a home, you must file Form 1040, U.S. Individual Income Tax Return, and itemize your deductions on Schedule A (Form 1040).
-If you itemize, you cannot take the standard deduction.
+To deduct expenses of owning a home, you must file Form 1040, U.S. Individual Income Tax Return, or Form 1040-SR, U.S. Income Tax Return for Seniors, and itemize your deductions on Schedule A (Form 1040 or 1040-SR).
+If you itemize, you can’t take the standard deduction.

 This section explains what expenses you can deduct as a homeowner.
-It also points out expenses that you cannot deduct.
-There are four primary discussions: real estate taxes, sales taxes, home mortgage interest, and mortgage insurance premiums.
+It also points out expenses that you can’t deduct.
+There are four primary discussions: state and local real estate taxes, sales taxes, home mortgage interest, and mortgage insurance premiums.

-You can use a special method to compute your deduction for mortgage interest and real estate taxes on your main home if you meet the following two conditions.
+You can use a special method to figure your deduction for mortgage interest and real estate taxes on your main home if you meet the following two conditions.

 You received assistance under: